willemolding/holochain-imagestore/notes.md

 Currently the only way to access images is to get All Of Them!
 Obviously this is crazy but ok for a proof of concept

+In the new Holochain verson (25) hdcev init does not create a validateLink function by default.
+It took me ages to figure out why links were not working.